Sanna, Nordland

-Sanna (sometimes Sanda) is an island and village area in the municipality of Træna in Nordland county, Norway.
-The 3 km2 island is the largest island in Træna municipality.
+Sanna is an island and village area in Træna Municipality in Nordland county, Norway.
+The 3 km2 island is the largest island in Træna Municipality.
 The island is located less than 1 km west of the main island of Husøya.
 The island has five characteristic mountaintops, the highest is the 338 m tall Trænstaven.
 The Traena Music Festival is held on this island each year.
-The island has 3 residents (in 2018).
+The island has 3 permanent residents (in 2018).